antronerds/r2-tutorials/docs/Differential_Expression.md

 5. In the next window you can select several types of statistical tests which are present in the selection menu.
 By default, the **T-test** is selected.
 We too will use this default test.

-Which test is suitable for a given dataset, depends on the normalization of selected dataset and on what kind of data the dataset is build of.
+Which test is suitable for a given dataset, depends on the normalization of the selected dataset and on what kind of data the dataset is build of.
 Most expression sets are continuous and normally distributed data so the T-test is the most applicable.
 In case of a dataset which contains categorical data the Mann-whitney test is more suitable.

 A special remark for the **DESeq2 algorithm** is at place here.
 This test is only available for RNAseq data where R2 also has access to the un-normalized counts.
 Most of the datasets that have 'DESeq2_rlog' or 'DESeq2_vst' in the name consist of multiple data parts.
 One or more normalised data parts are available in case you want to use the 'T-test', or 'limma' and in addition a data part with the raw non-normalized counts is available.
 If available, then making use of the DESeq2 algorithm is preferred (especially for smaller data sets).
-Note that in the case of DESeq2,  the counts are only used for the statistical tests, the values depicted in the graphs etc. are always normalized data.
+Note that in the case of DESeq2,  the counts are only used for the statistical tests, the values depicted in the graphs etc. are always normalised data.
 Using the DESEq2 algorithm in case of RNAseq is often preferred since this is a well-established statistical test package dedicated to data such as RNAseq data.
 In the dataset selection grid box you can search for datasets which have '**deseq2_rlog**' or **'deseq2_vst'** as normalization procedure.
 Data sets with this annotation have three slots, rlog/vst normalized data, deseq normalized data (normcounts) and a counts slot.
 This counts slot is used when you run the DESeq2 algorithm on the fly for two group comparisons.